-The PCA9553 LED blinker blinks LEDs in I²C-bus and SMBus applications where it is necessary to limit bus traffic or free up the I²C-bus master's (MCU, MPU, DSP, chipset, etc.) timer.
+The PCA9553 LED blinker blinks LEDs in I²C-bus and SMBus applications where it is necessary to limit bus traffic or free up the I²C-bus controller's (MCU, MPU, DSP, chipset, etc.) timer.
 The uniqueness of this device is the internal oscillator with two programmable blink rates.
-To blink LEDs using normal I/O expanders like the PCF8574 or PCA9554, the bus master must send repeated commands to turn the LED on and off.
-This greatly increases the amount of traffic on the I²C-bus and uses up one of the master's timers.
+To blink LEDs using normal I/O expanders like the PCF8574 or PCA9554, the bus controller must send repeated commands to turn the LED on and off.
+This greatly increases the amount of traffic on the I²C-bus and uses up one of the controller's timers.
 The PCA9553 LED blinker instead requires only the initial set-up command to program BLINK RATE 1 and BLINK RATE 2 (i.e., the frequency and duty cycle).
-From then on, only one command from the bus master is required to turn each individual open-drain output ON, OFF, or to cycle at BLINK RATE 1 or BLINK RATE 2.
+From then on, only one command from the bus controller is required to turn each individual open-drain output ON, OFF, or to cycle at BLINK RATE 1 or BLINK RATE 2.
 Maximum output sinks current is 25 mA per bit and 100 mA per package.

 Any bits not used for controlling the LEDs can be used for General Purpose Parallel Input/Output (GPIO) expansion.